CSUNetSec/proddle/README.md

 A distributed network measurement tool.

 ##TODO
+- start logging for vantage and server
-- fix error handling in lib functions
+- fix error handling everywhere
 - tags to allow/disallow probes to run on a vantage
 - validate hostname and ip address on vantage
 - validate module scripts before they're uploaded